 This is a significant trap you need to avoid.
 If you genuinely want to achieve your long-term goals, you HAVE to put in the time; there’s no other way.
 The best way to not give up is by rewarding yourself from time to time.

 Note: You shouldn’t gift yourself if you haven’t completed your weekly/monthly goals.
-Set monthly goals and ascertain you complete it.
+Set monthly goals and ensure you complete them.
 Then gift yourself.

 Adjust your surroundings strategically